 China and Japan:

 Expand your knowledge of East Asia by studying in both China and Japan in one semester.
 Your first eight weeks of the fall semester will be in Beijing, PRC (at Beijing Foreign Studies University), followed by seven weeks in Kameoka (at Kyoto Gakuen University), just outside Kyoto, Japan.
 Intensive Chinese and Japanese language study, culture courses, and field trips included.
 One week free for travel in October.
 No prior knowledge of Chinese or Japanese language required for this program.
-Offered in the Fall by North Central College.
+Offered in even numbered years in the Fall by North Central College.

 Spend fall semester studying, living with a host family, and working in Costa Rica–first on the Pacific coast and later in the capital city of San José.
 Study intensive Spanish for the first eight weeks in Manuel Antonio, followed by a mid-term excursion to Nicaragua.
 The final six weeks include more Spanish instruction, internships, and volunteer community work in San José.
 No prior knowledge of Spanish required.
 Offered in the Fall by North Central College.